 Prophylaxis of Angioedema

-Drugs used in acute attack are also used for prophylaxis too.
+Drugs used in the acute attack are also used for prophylaxis.
 Androgen derivatives as a prophylactic option may help in hereditary angioedema.

 Removal of triggers should be considered such as ACE inhibitor or allergen.